-Tip: if you live outside the US and only want to bypass geographic restrictions on these sites: Hulu, YouTube or Grooveshark, see my article on ProxMate – an extension for Firefox and Chrome that does just that.
+Tip: if you live outside the US and only want to bypass geographic restrictions on a few sites such as MTV, YouTube, Netflix, Pandora and Grooveshark, see my article on ProxMate – an extension for Firefox and Chrome that does just that.

 2. People who want their browsing to be private and anonymous – this may include those who: